The Difference Between Tubers, Tuberous Roots, and Bulbs

 - Carrots are popular vegetables that belong to the classification of tuberous roots high in beta-carotene — good for visual and skin health.
 The most common are orange but there are also purple, red, and yellow varieties.
 Moreover, they’re easy to grow in home gardens and take about three months to harvest.

 - Sweet potatoes are native to South America.
 There are different varieties that range between white, orange, red, purple, and yellow.
 Their flavor is slightly sweet, hence the name.
-They have a high content of vitamin C, starch, vitamin A and potassium, thus their many nutritional properties.
+They have a high content of vitamin C, starch, vitamin A and potassium, thus providing them with many nutritional properties.
 Lastly, you can also eat their sprouts.

 - Arracacha, also known as Creole celery or white carrot, is a root with a slightly sweet flavor.
 It’s white or yellow and contains starch.
 Also, it’s popular in South America and, due to its high energy content, highly nutritious.
 This is why nutritionists don’t recommend it for overweight people.